wdi-kratos/WishList/README.md

 **Medium Priority:**
-* I want to delete matches if it's not really want I'm looking for
+* I want to delete matches if it's not really what I'm looking for
 * I want to be able to add more attributes to refine my wants and haves
 * I need see a list of potential matches
 * I need a way to connect to my match